g-ongenae/assert-or-boom/doc/or/orMethodNotAllowed.md

 # orMethodNotAllowed

-Throw a Boom.Method Not Allowed if the previous assertions where false.
+Throw a Boom.Method Not Allowed if the previous assertions were false.

 ## Skeleton